In this piece, we’ll break down this popular acronym, discuss the benefits, and then look at your next steps.

 - Double your conversion rate to 2%.
-By keeping the same number of weekly visitors (1,000) but doubling your brochure downloads (leads generated) to 20, you would increase your conversion rate to 2%.
-You can achieve this by identifying any weak areas or pain points that are stopping your visitors from converting, and then optimising your website to increase your conversion rates.
+For example, by keeping the same number of weekly visitors (1,000) but doubling your brochure downloads (leads generated) to 20, you would increase your conversion rate to 2%.
+You can achieve this by identifying any weak areas or pain points that stop your visitors from converting and then optimising your website to increase your conversion rates.

 Look at your current data

 Once you know what good looks like for your business and you know your business goals, it’s time to start addressing any problems by looking at the data you already have.
 For this, you can use tools like Google Analytics.
 Ideally, you’ll already have this set up on your website so that you already have a good bank of historical data built up.
 If you haven’t got this yet, we’d recommend setting it up now and then coming back to this step in 2-3 months.